genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/05_training-content-day5.md

 ## Permissions​

-At this stage, the app has a Consolidator to calculate the positions, Event Handlers to control changes to the database and Data Servers and Request Servers to distribute the data to the front end.
+At this stage, the app has a Consolidator to calculate the positions, Event Handlers to control changes to the database and Data Servers to distribute the data to the front end.

 For this part of the tutorial, you want to permission users so that each one has access to the correct parts of the system.